 Because of this, there is no blood and urine sample needed by the life insurance company.
 And, without all of the medical requirements, there are many people who have health issues that are still able to qualify for coverage.

 This can be a nice alternative to those who may have been turned down in the past for life insurance coverage due to health reasons.
-So, while a no medical exam life insurance policy may be priced higher due to the added risk that the insurance company is taking on, it can be a way to obtain the insurance protection that you need, and the peace of mind that your loved ones deserve.
+Now, be aware that your premium will be higher because the risk has shifted dramatically towards the carrier, but you can rest well knowing that your loved ones are protected.

 How to Get the Best Quotes on Life Insurance